The Home Office has announced plans to pay £25 million to a vendor capable of leading its transformation of the UK border.

 So what exactly will a contractor be doing to earn their 25 million quid?

-The tender reveals that digital suppliers will be providing "transition and transformation leadership for the development, management, and improvements to a range of digital outcomes within the Future Borders and Immigration (FBIS) roadmap.
+The tender asks for "experienced" digital suppliers capable of providing "transition and transformation leadership for the development, management, and improvements to a range of digital outcomes within the Future Borders and Immigration (FBIS) roadmap."

 The FBIS (which you can read about here) is "underpinned by a clear ambition to put in place the world’s most effective and secure border system".